Charles Babbage: Analytical Engine

 After the attempt at making the first difference engine fell through, Babbage worked to design a more complex machine called the Analytical Engine.
 He hired C. G. Jarvis, who had previously worked for Clement as a draughtsman.
 The Analytical Engine marks the transition from mechanised arithmetic to fully-fledged general purpose computation.
 It is largely on it that Babbage's standing as computer pioneer rests.

 The major innovation was that the Analytical Engine was to be programmed using punched cards: the Engine was intended to use loops of Jacquard's punched cards to control a mechanical calculator, which could use as input the results of preceding computations.
 The machine was also intended to employ several features subsequently used in modern computers, including sequential control, branching and looping.
 It would have been the first mechanical device to be, in principle, Turing-complete.
+Charles Babbage wrote a series of programs for the Analytical Engine from 1837 to 1840.
+The first program was finished in 1837.
 The Engine was not a single physical machine, but rather a succession of designs that Babbage tinkered with until his death in 1871.